MichaelB167/bitcoin-mining-applications/README.md

 ## Lab: Create our own (test) Bitcoin mining consortium

+1. Follow along to configure bitcoind
+1. Run `bitcoind -regtest -daemon` which should yield 'bitcoin server starting'
+1. Set bitcoind to testing mode with `bitcoin-cli -regtest setgenerate true 101`
+1. Verify balance with `bitcoin-cli -regtest getbalance`- you should have 50 bitcoin available.

 ## Project Integration

 If you want to enable bitcoin payments in your web app, stripe provides useful tools for doing so.
 First, create a checkout handler/event such as-